kimaita/alx-interview/0x03-log_parsing/README.md

 # Log Parsing

 The objective here is to parse and process a data stream in real-time.
-We will be reading a stream of logs fron `stdin` and parsing them to keep a count of HTTP code occurrences and the cumulative file size.
+We will be reading a stream of logs from `stdin` and parsing them to keep a count of HTTP code occurrences and the cumulative file size.

 ## Specifications